BerkeleyTrue/tnskyfmt-fnl/README.md

 at doing it will necessarily encounter situations where it produces output that doesn't look as good as it would if a human were making the decisions.
 That said, the goal is to at worst emit output which, if less than ideal, is at least not objectionable.
+Currently the indentation decisions it makes are great, but it occasionally puts newlines in places that a human would not.

 For the most part, `fnlfmt` follows established lisp conventions when determining how to format a given piece of code.
 Key/value tables are